'Words are things: and a small drop of ink, falling like dew upon a thought, produces that which makes thousands, perhaps millions, think.' BYRON

 The English department adopts a wide variety of approaches, including whole class discussion, open and closed questioning, drama and using Information and Communications Technology.

 Come along and join one of our lunchtime clubs!

-GCSE Poetry – help with the unseen poetry and anthologies.
+GCSE Poetry Club – help with the unseen poetry and anthologies.

 Key Stage 3

-We aim to inspire our students with a rich and diverse experience of English at Key Stage Three, studying texts from our literary heritage including Dickens and Shakespeare, as well as pre-1900 poetry, prose and modern drama.
+We aim to inspire our students with a rich and diverse experience of English at Key Stage 3, studying texts from our literary heritage including Dickens and Shakespeare, as well as pre-1900 poetry, prose and modern drama.
 Through a challenging and motivating programme of study, our students are encouraged to become confident speakers, creative writers and active readers.

 Our schemes of work allow students to explore different genres of literature including fantasy and gothic fiction and experiment with their own creative writing.
 Non-fiction texts are investigated through reading and writing skills which allow students to develop the confidence to match their writing to an audience and a purpose.
-Students develop their experience of poetry each year to investigate form, language, and cultural understanding, and to offer critical analysis which prepares them for further study at GCSE.
-Topics are also introduced which are studied in year 10, such as nineteenth-century literature, Shakespeare and persuasive opinion writing.
+Students develop their experience of poetry each year to investigate form, language and cultural understanding and to offer a critical analysis which prepares them for further study at GCSE.
+Topics are also introduced which are studied in Year 10, such as nineteenth-century literature, Shakespeare and persuasive opinion writing.